How to Build a Meditation Space at Home Without Buying Anything New

 1. Choose Your Spot (It Doesn’t Have to Be Big)

-You don’t need an entire room.
+You don’t need an entire room or a dedicated studio.
+In many modern homes, space is a luxury, but mindfulness only requires a few square feet.
 A quiet corner of your bedroom, a spot by the window in the living room, or even a folded towel on the floor in your hallway can become your meditation nook.
+The goal is to find a place where you feel psychologically secure and physically undisturbed.

 Look for:

 Pro tip: Face away from the TV, desk, or laundry pile.
-Your eyes should rest on something calm—a wall, a plant, or a window.
+Visual clutter often leads to mental clutter.
+When your eyes wander, they should rest on something calm, such as a plain wall, a potted plant, or the distant horizon through a window.
+This minimizes cognitive load and allows your mind to settle more quickly.

 2. Use What You Already Own for Comfort